Covid-19: Ireland facing 2,500 cases per day by Halloween

 The virus is "uncontrolled" across the State, according to Dr Philip Nolan, as a further 1,205 cases were announced along with three further deaths.

-Border counties which move into level four at midnight tonight continue to show concerning rates of virus spread.
+Border counties which have moved into level four since midnight continue to show concerning rates of virus spread.

 Cavan has the highest 14-day incidence rate per 100,000 at 639.3, almost double the next ranked county, Donegal on 367.5.
 Dublin's incidence rate is 206.7.